-- Understand barriers to showing up: geography (lives far), childcare/caregiving responsibilities, transportation (has a car, gas cost), economic (not employed), is the client insured. - Experience with services: wait time per session, waitlist to receive services, language of preference, sense of safety - Attributes: Number of children, intergenerational household, etc.
+- Understand barriers to starting and staying in treatment: geography (lives far), childcare/caregiving responsibilities, transportation (has a car, gas cost), economic (not employed), is the client insured. - Experience with services: wait time per session, waitlist to receive services, language of preference, sense of safety, felt in charge of treatment, learned skills to manage symptoms. - Key attributes: Number of children, intergenerational household, etc.